 This indicator includes the board's share of expenditures for the district's food service program.
-It represents that portion of the operations of the food service program that is not financed through user fees charged or reimbursements received from the state or federal government.
+It represents the portion of the operations of the food service program that is not financed through user fees charged or reimbursements received from the state and federal governments.
 The full cost of the operations of the food service program is not included here, only the board's contribution to cover a program deficit.